-Architect and PhD in Architectural Technology, Giamila Quattrone is Lecturer in Architecture at Liverpool School of Architecture where she teaches architectural technology and design in the BArch Program, Year 3.
-Since 2019 she has been HSS Faculty Lead of the Digital Heritage Sub-theme.
+Architect and PhD in Architectural Technology, Giamila Quattrone is Lecturer in Architecture at Liverpool School of Architecture where she teaches architectural technology and design, design methods, heritage management and sustainable development, and supervises dissertations, design theses and PhD theses.

-She is Project Coordinator at ArCHIAM (Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb), where she leads and co-leads cultural heritage projects ranging from urban and architectural heritage research and documentation to sustainable development of heritage sites, from digitization of archival collections to development of open-access pedagogic material, as well as community outreach, public engagement and capacity building initiatives.
+She is the HSS Faculty Lead of the Digital Heritage Sub-Theme and Impact Lead for the School of the Arts.
+She is Co-Director of ArCHIAM (Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb), where she leads and co-leads cultural heritage projects ranging from urban and architectural heritage research and documentation to sustainable development of heritage sites, from digitization of archival collections and development of virtual museum experiences to production of open-access pedagogic material, as well as community outreach, public engagement and capacity building initiatives.

 Giamila is the recipient of the 2014 Endeavour Research Fellowship and the 2006 Endeavour Europe Awards, both granted by the Australian Government Department of Education, through which she carried out, respectively, the research “At the edge of Glenn Murcutt's architecture.
 A journey into technology at the interface between climate, landscape and culture” at The University of New South Wales, Sydney, and “Housing patterns and technology for local contemporary architecture.
 For a contextual innovation in building environmental design: innovation and tradition in Australian design culture” at The University of Newcastle, Australia.